integreat-io/integreat/README.md

 fetch data from, how to map this data to a set of items to make available through Integreat's data api, and how to send data back to the source.

-A source definition object defines how to fetch from and send to the source, the target item (mapping to attributes and relationships), and the sync (basically when to retrieve):
+A source definition object defines the adapter, any authentication method, the endpoints for fetching from and sending to the source, and mappings to the supported data types (attributes and relationships):

 ```
 {